salesforce/policy_sentry/docs/user-guide/writing-policies/crud-mode.rst

 * ``--input-file``\ : YAML file containing the CRUD levels + Resource ARNs.
 Required.
 * ``--minimize``\ : Whether or not to minimize the resulting statement with *safe* usage of wildcards to reduce policy length.
 Set this to the character length you want.
 This can be extended for readability.
 I suggest setting it to ``0``.
-* ``--log-level``\: Set the logging level.
-Choices are CRITICAL, ERROR, WARNING, INFO, or DEBUG.
-Defaults to INFO
+* ``-v``\: Set the logging level.
+Choices are critical, error, warning, info, or debug.
+Defaults to info

 Example: